Donate

 Colin’s Story: How a Collaborative Approach Transformed his Life

-4-year-old Colin who was non-verbal when we met him, went from using aggression and tantrums as his way of communicating to independently using a communication device and adopting coping skills.
+4-year-old Colin who was non-speaking when we met him, went from using aggression and tantrums as his way of communicating to independently using a communication device and adopting coping skills.
 All thanks to the hard work of Colin, a collaborative approach, and his committed family.

 When we first met Colin and his family